 Coke plus aluminum foil is a lifesaver for removing stubborn stains.
-Coca-cola contains phosphoric and citric acids, also commonly found in rust removal products.
+Coca-cola contains phosphoric and citric acid, also commonly found in rust removal products.
 Both acids react with iron oxide therefore breaking it away from the surface.
-After applying the solution and scrubbing using the foil, rinse off the surface with water.
-Let it dry after.

-The downside of this method is it can be quite challenging to remove the cola since it gets sticky.
+The downside of this method is it can be quite challenging to remove the cola when it gets sticky.

-Whichever methods you use, address your rust situation immediately.
-Rust stains can permanently damage your faucet.
-Taking some time now will save you from unwanted expenses to replace your faucet.
+The steps you take right now will save you from unwanted expenses to replace your faucet.

 Let’s work on getting a clean and rust-free bathroom today!